December 08, 2022

 Understand the system better.
 Truly understand what it is that we do at each kind of facility.
-It seems like people think that there’s a universal set of rules that just need to memorized, and then they’ll be good at talking to ATC.
+It seems like people think that there’s a universal set of rules that just need to be memorized, and then they’ll be good at talking to ATC.
 But like most things, the emphasis should be on understanding the larger system, not just memorizing phraseology.
-The system is complicated and you can’t memorize it all.
+The system is complicated, and you can’t memorize it all.

 Different types of facilities have varying needs.
 You’ll be able to communicate so much better because you’ll know innately what you need to say to get things done.
 We don’t want to impede your progress.
 Quite the opposite, actually.
 We want to sling traffic as fast as possible, and we expect you want the same.
 Everything moves more smoothly when we each know what the other wants.

 Under normal circumstances, I always recommend visiting ATC facilities whenever possible.
 Unfortunately, this isn’t an option for the time being.
 But you can always listen to liveatc.net to keep immersed in the language.
 Plus, use PlaneEnglish as a tool to practice.
 Oh, and listen to aviation podcasts!

 Learn more about Podcasting on a Plane on the show’s website, Apple Podcasts, Stitcher, YouTube, Google Play, and other podcast streams.
 While you’re there, check out Brandon’s show on radio communications apps featuring PlaneEnglish founder Muharrem Mane.

 September 22, 2023

 You aren’t the first, and you won’t be the last, but knowing that you’re not alone probably does little to help you feel any less nauseous as you reach for the infamous “barf bag” mid-flight.